 To encourage people to save for their retirement, the Government offers the following:

 - Tax relief - you'll receive tax relief on your pension contribution at the basic rate, currently 20%.
 For every £80 you pay, you'll receive £20 of tax relief, so you get a total of £100 paid into your pension plan.
-This is a simple example and you can find out more about tax relief in our Pension FAQs and Jargon buster pages.
+This is a simple example and you can find out more about tax relief in our Jargon buster page.

 - Tax efficiency – money in your pension pot grows free from UK income tax and capital gains tax.

 - Tax-free lump sum – when you choose to take your pension benefits, you are normally entitled to take up to 25% of your pension pot as tax-free cash.